ChatPlug/ChatPlug/README.md

 *TODO: update*

 # :clap: Contributing
-If you want to help with the project, you can have a look at [some issues](https://github.com/feelfreelinux/ChatPlug/issues) or join our discord server [discordapp.com/invite](https://discord.gg/xdWemhA).
+If you want to help with the project, you can have a look at [some issues](https://github.com/ChatPlug/ChatPlug/issues) or join our discord server [discordapp.com/invite](https://discord.gg/xdWemhA).
 All help is much appreciated :smile:

-# :warning: Disclameratus
+# :warning: Disclaimer

 We do not guarantee that this bridge will work correctly.
 We are not responsible for getting banned on any serivices integrated with ChatPlug.
 Use at your own discretion.